Presentation and Status in Health Basket

 Haemodialysis: Although there is no information on the effect of haemodialysis in treating an overdose with aripiprazole, haemodialysis is unlikely to be useful in overdose management since aripiprazole is highly bound to plasma proteins.

-Effects on ability to drive and use machines: Aripiprazole can have minor or moderate influence on the ability to drive and use machines due to potential nervous system and visual effects, such as sedation, somnolence, syncope, vision blurred, diplopia.
-Therefore, patients should be advised not to drive or operate machines until their individual susceptibility to this medicinal product is known.
+Effects on ability to drive and use machines: Aripiprazole has minor to moderate influence on the ability to drive and use machines due to potential nervous system and visual effects, such as sedation, somnolence, syncope, vision blurred, diplopia.

 Fertility: Aripiprazole did not impair fertility based on data from reproductive toxicity studies.